run-ai/docs/docs/developer/deprecated/inference/overview.md

 ---
 title: Inference  Overview (Deprecated)
 ---

+!!!
+Warning
+    Inference API is deprecated.
+See [Cluster API](../../cluster-api/workload-overview-dev.md) for its replacement.
+    To read more about Inference see the new [Inference Overview](../../../admin/workloads/inference-overview.md).

 ## What is Inference

 Machine learning (ML) inference is the process of running live data points into a machine-learning algorithm to calculate an output.